Noratrieb/blog/content/posts/fake-openssh-keys/index.md

 the encrypted area makes sure that even if someone manages to steal your private key, they can't use it unless they know your password. unless you haven't set a password of course. which is why you should set a password for your private key.

-having the private key bytes in there THREE TIMES seems very silly. but the fact that the public key is in there at all is useful.
+having the public key bytes in there THREE TIMES seems very silly. but the fact that the public key is in there at all is useful.

 maybe you've been in a situation where you've needed to find the public key file of a private key you had around, and just couldn't find it. but as I just mentioned, you don't actually need the `.pub` file for that, as the public key is contained in the private key.